AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Cross-modal AXM-Net Framework

 \subsection{Objective Function}

 The loss function for training is the sum of cross-entropy (CE) loss of the three feature branches, triplet-loss~\cite{chechik2009large} and a simple affinity loss defined below.
-Specifically, the weights of the classifier layer are shared among all the branches to enforce intra-identity feature alignment and the applied CE loss is denoted as $\mathcal{L}_{ID_{joint}}$.
-The other losses are optimised in a pairwise manner for each visual feature with textual feature. where, $\lambda_i$, i=1,2,3 determines the proportion of each loss in the total.
-Given tuples $(V_{a},T_{+}, T_{-})$, $(T_{a},V_{+}, V_{-}), \mathcal{L}_{trip}$ is a margin ($\alpha$) based ranking loss, defined over similarity($S$) of cross-modal positive and negative feature pairs as follows: \textbf{Cross-modal Affinity Loss:} In order to enhance retrieval performance, we propose to use a simple yet effective affinity loss.
-We experimented with more complex losses but they bring little advantage.
-It is based on the affinity between image-text feature pairs.
-The image features and the corresponding textual features should be aligned and have high similarity, ideally +1 (in case of cosine similarity) and non corresponding features should be unaligned (uncorrelated) and have as low similarity as possible, ideally 0.
-Given the representations for an image-text pair, affinity is measured in terms of cosine similarity score between image feature $V$ and text feature $T$.
+Specifically, the weights of the classifier layer are shared among all the branches to enforce intra-identity feature alignment.
+The CE loss is denoted as $\mathcal{L}_{ID_{joint}}$.
+The other losses are optimised in a pairwise manner for each visual and textural feature pair. where, $\lambda_i$, i=1,2,3 determines the proportion of each loss in the total.
+Given tuples $(V_{a},T_{+}, T_{-})$, $(T_{a},V_{+}, V_{-}), \mathcal{L}_{trip}$ is a margin ($\alpha$) based ranking loss, defined over similarity($S$) of cross-modal positive and negative feature pairs as follows: \textbf{Cross-modal Affinity Loss:} In order to enhance the retrieval performance, we propose to use a simple yet effective affinity loss.
+The image features and the corresponding textual features should be aligned and have high similarity, ideally +1 (in the case of cosine similarity) and non corresponding features should be uncorrelated and have low affinity.
+Given the representations for an image-text pair, affinity is measured in terms of the cosine similarity score between image feature $V$ and text feature $T$.
 The affinity loss is implemented as a binary cross entropy criterion, defined over $\{V_{i}, T_{j},y_{ij} \}$ where $y_{ij} = 1$ for matching pairs and $y_{ij} = 0$ for non-matching ones. where $\sigma$ is sigmoid function applied to features similarity.